 Jeff is the Chair of the YMCA System of Greater Springfield, and in that role led a successful national search for a new President/CEO and financial turnaround of the organization.
-He also has served as the alumni member and secretary of the board of trustees of Springfield Technical Community College.
+He also has served as the alumni member and Secretary of the Board of Trustees of Springfield Technical Community College.
 Jeff was one of twenty-one attorneys appointed by Governor Charlie Baker to serve on the Massachusetts Judicial Nominating Committee, on which he served for two terms.
 He is a member of the Sigma Pi Phi Fraternity and its Springfield chapter, Beta Sigma Boulé, which is a national fraternity of African American professionals and the first Greek-letter organization to be founded by African American men.
 Jeff also is a member of the Massachusetts Black Lawyers Association.

-Jeff has twice been selected to serve on the Merit Selection Panel to appoint and reappoint United States District Court Magistrate Judges for the District of Massachusetts.
-He has served, by appointment of Massachusetts Governor Deval Patrick, on the state’s Finance Advisory Board and the Massachusetts Department of Industrial Accidents Judicial Nominating Panel, and by appointment of the mayor of Springfield on the city’s Retirement Board.
+Jeff has three times been selected to serve on or chair the Merit Selection Panel to appoint and reappoint United States District Court Magistrate Judges for the District of Massachusetts.
+He has served, by appointment of Massachusetts Governor Deval Patrick, on the state’s Finance Advisory Board and the Massachusetts Department of Industrial Accidents Judicial Nominating Panel, and by appointment of the mayor of Springfield, on the city’s Retirement Board.
 Jeff has also served on the board of the Springfield Boys & Girls Club, on the board and executive committee of Springfield School Volunteers and on the board of Hampden County Lawyers for Justice.

-Co-Author, Massachusetts Continuing Legal Education, Federal Civil Litigation in the First Circuit, Chapter 1, Summary Judgment and Other Threshold Dispositive Motions, Defendant’s Perspective (2011 ed., awaiting publication).
+Co-Author, Massachusetts Continuing Legal Education, Federal Civil Litigation in the First Circuit, Chapter 1, Summary Judgment and Other Threshold Dispositive Motions, Defendant’s Perspective (2011 ed.).

-Co-Author, Massachusetts Continuing Legal Education, Massachusetts Superior Court Civil Practice Jury Instructions, Chapter 19, Civil Rights Actions (2008 e.).
+Co-Author, Massachusetts Continuing Legal Education, Massachusetts Superior Court Civil Practice Jury Instructions, Chapter 19, Civil Rights Actions (2008 ed.).